 This is an area where reporting can come in handy.
 Understanding the team’s current workflow patterns and comparing those against the type and the amount of work that will be required of the team in the second half of the year can help creative leadership allocate resources appropriately, or request more if necessary.

 The half-way point in the year is a great time for creative teams to review progress towards goals for the year so far, query their current processes for greater efficiencies, and allocate resources for the rest of the year.
-By taking the time to review and plan half way through the year, creative teams can position themselves to be more strategic contributors within their organization.
+By taking the time to conduct a creative planning review halfway through the year, creative teams can position themselves to be more strategic contributors within their organization.